Header Image 1

 No, as our degrees are work-based and relate closely to professional practice, they are available to and are an attractive option for everyone.
 As many of our HE students use our work-based approach to progress their career, for example, to become a teacher, they are equally popular with students progressing from Level 3 and adults returning to education, some of whom have experience in industry, whilst others are looking for a change in career.
 If you are a student returning to education after a break-in studying, you can be assured that we will support your transition.
 There is also a study skills module which supports the development of academic writing and research skills within all of our Foundation Degrees.

 Applications are then transferred to the HE team, which provides the opportunity for applicants to receive personalised information, advice and guidance relating to their application.
-Please see our recruitment, selection and admissions procedure at https://www.cardinalnewman.ac.uk/wp-content/uploads/2020/01/Recruitment-Selection-and-Admissions-Processes-2020.pdf.
+Please see our recruitment, selection and admissions procedure at Recruitment Selection and Admissions Process.
 The application deadline for a September start is the last Wednesday in September.

-Yes, all of our degrees have been successfully and thoroughly validated by a University either Middlesex or the University of Central Lancashire.
-As a validated partner, Cardinal Newman College works in partnership with each university, adhering to their academic regulations and following their specific quality assurance processes.
-All teaching, learning and assessment are undertaken at Cardinal Newman College, but the final degree is awarded by the validating University.
+Yes, all of our degrees are validated by Middlesex University.
+The Foundation Degrees were originally validated in 2015 and then reviewed in 2022 which ensures that all modules remain relevant and current to support student's development and their practice.
+The BA Top Up was originally validated in 2018 and is to under go the review process in early 2025.
+As a validated partner, Cardinal Newman College works in partnership with Middlesex University, following their academic regulations and quality processes.
+All teaching, learning and assessment are undertaken at Cardinal Newman College, but the final degree is awarded by Middlesex University.